VishCoder556/NewCompiledLanguage/README.md

 - [Error Library](./libraries/error) - An error-handling library (WARNING: Barely Developed)
 - [Tokenizer Library](./libraries/tokenizer) - A way to create a simple tokennizer without a bunch of code
 - [Parser Library](./libraries/parser) - A bunch of macro hacks including parsers and ASTs that let you decide a language's grammar (like GNU BISON, but it's in C)
+- [TypeInfo Library](./libraries/typeinfo) - A typechecker library that checks the types of ASTs
+- [IR Library](./libraries/ir) - A customizable intermediate representation based on TAC
+- [CodeGen Library](./libraries/codegen) - A library that compiles the IR into code
+- [Driver Library](./libraries/driver) - A library that can write code to files and run scripts

 ## Get Started Now!